hoavo/popdeem-react-native/README.md

 import {NativeModules} from 'react-native';
 const RNPopdeem = NativeModules.RNPopdeem;

+// TODO: What to do with the module?
 RNPopdeem.init('api_key')
 RNPopdeem.enableSocialLoginWithNumberOfPrompts(3);
-// TODO: What to do with the module?
-RNPopdeem;

 ```